Keats/vincentprouillet/content/blog/2019-12-07_tera_v1_is_here.md

 The last release, 0.11.20, was released back in November 2018 and the first v1 alpha was released in January 2019.
 During 2019, the [Zola](https://www.getzola.org/) static engine has been keeping up with each Tera release and has therefore been tested quite a bit.

-If you want to see the TL;DR of all the changes since 0.11.20, you can have a look at the [changelog](https://github.com/Keats/tera/blob/master/CHANGELOG.md#100-2019-12-05).
+If you want to see the TL;DR of all the changes since 0.11.20, you can have a look at the [changelog](https://github.com/Keats/tera/blob/master/CHANGELOG.md#100-2019-12-07).

 In most cases, the upgrade to v1 should be painless: unless you are using the error-chain part of Tera errors it might even work without any changes.

+Before going further, a huge thank you to everyone that [contributed](https://github.com/Keats/tera/graphs/contributors).

 Let's look at some of main changes in a bit more details now.